forderud/RunInSandbox/README.md

 WARNING: **Does not work yet**.
 The StackOverflow [CoCreateInstanceEx returns S_OK with invalid credentials on Win2003](https://stackoverflow.com/questions/10589440/cocreateinstanceex-returns-s-ok-with-invalid-credentials-on-win2003) question seem to cover the same problem.

+## MakeLowIntegrity
+Command-line tool to make a file or path writable by a low-integrity process.
+Useful for whitelisting specific folders that should not be subject to application sandboxing.

+## RunElevatedNet
+C#/.Net sample code for launching an executable or COM class in an "elevated" process with admin privileges.
+The same functionality is also included in the RunInSandbox project.